 - Establish implementation project staffing, timing, and budget requirements.

 Just like you might want blueprints to guide construction of a house, you’ll want to have a thoughtfully designed plan for moving to Salesforce.
 Let’s create your implementation blueprint together.
 With the help of some worksheets and examples, we’ll think through key elements like your goals, organizational processes, project team, and timing.
 This work is your foundation for a successful implementation.
 So grab a pencil (or more likely a laptop) and let’s get started!

-One of the most important steps you can take before you start with NPSP is to make sure your organization understands exactly WHY you are going to implement Salesforce.
+One of the most important steps you can take before you start with Nonprofit Success Pack (NPSP) is to make sure your organization understands exactly WHY you are going to implement Salesforce.
 To be honest, if the answer starts with "we get 10 free licenses,” you may be in for a bumpy ride.

 What were your goals as you evaluated CRM systems?
 Those goals become your high-level requirements.
 Get the Identify Your Salesforce Implementation Vision and Objectives worksheet from the Resources section at the end of this unit and work with your stakeholders to answer questions like:

-- What are your organizational goals over the next six months?
+- What are your organization’s goals over the next six months?
 Year?